tomalbrc/filament/docs/src/content/README.md

 ---

 ## Blocks:
-Blocks with a custom texture, ranges from simple blocks, to slabs, doors, trapdoors, crops, ores, and more.
+Blocks with a custom texture, ranges from simple blocks, to slabs, doors, trapdoors, crops, saplings, ores, and more.

 [More info...](blocks.md)

 ---

 ## Decorations:
-Blocks that rotate by 45° with multi-block and waterlogging support.
+Blocks that rotate by 45° with multi-block, waterlogging support, seats, showcases and more!
-For everything that a block would not suffice for.
+For everything that a normal block would not suffice for.

 [More info...](decorations.md)